 Any officer transitioning to a new duty or secondary weapon, must successfully qualify with that weapon prior to use on or off duty.
-Any officer transitioning to a new holster, or carrying method must successfully qualify with that holster or method prior to use on duty.
+Any officer transitioning to a new primary holster requiring a different carrying method must successfully qualify with that holster prior to use on duty.
+Any officer transitioning to a weapon-mounted lighting system must successfully qualify with that system prior to use on or off duty.